engagingnewsproject/caffeine-app/README.md

 #### Users

-Your user UID that you created will not be associated with any reports or agencies so you can either add reports via the Misinfo Dashboard in your localhost:3000 window or go into the Emulator UI and manually change the `userID` to your own for some reports.
+Your user UID that you created will not be associated with any reports or agencies so you can either add reports via the Caffeine App in your localhost:3000 window or go into the Emulator UI and manually change the `userID` to your own for some reports.
 Same idea with assigning your user to an agency: go into the Emulator UI and add your email to an agency's `agencyUsers` field.

 #### Emulator log files